Cadrew/ocs-video-comparison/README.md

 There is more things to do in order to improve this project:
 - Add possibility to chose which report we want
-- Add possibility to change difference standard value
 - Add a detailed description of the possible results
 - Add a friendlier report with only appreciations and not values
 - Add differents video comparison analysis (SSIM, VMAF...)
-- Add possibility to extract only wanted images from video
-- Add GUI
-- Add possibility to run on GPU to improve performance
 - Test many video formats
 - Test which python versions are compatible